mrthomware/1.Projects/Simple_Calculator_Project/Simple_Calculator_Project_PM/6.Team and Roles/Support Roles.md

 ---

 Support roles in the Simple Calculator Project are indispensable for maintaining the operational backbone of the project.
 These roles ensure that the project team can focus on their core responsibilities without being distracted by administrative or personnel-related issues.
 The smooth operation and success of the project are greatly enhanced by the diligent work of those in support roles.
-If you need further details or additional sections, feel free to ask!